 I felt a mixed of emotions leading up to Mother's Day.
 I braced myself without holding on to any expectation leading up the holiday in knowing that it would be different.
 I pondered a few questions in my mind about single moms I've known, my own mother from growing up, and accepting my new norm… Continue reading What Do Single Moms Do On Mother’s Day?

 My son and I have always shared a very close relationship.
 However, when my son transitioned to live with his aw with his father legally within our joint custody arrangement I'm not considered the primary parent.
 It was a big shift within our relationship from seeing each other everyday to every weekend, but I was… Continue reading Stay Connected : Tips For Non- Custodial Parents And Joint Custody Parenting

 Every mother's situation is different in regards to making the decision to not be the primary guardian of having her child live full- time in her home.
 I never thought that I would've made the difficult decision as a mother for our son to live with his father, but it was a decision that actually benefited our son immensely while strengthening our relationship.

 Divorce has away of making people choose a side of who's the better parent in the equation.We spend thousands of dollars on attorneys and court fees in custody battles to prove which parent is more fit in being the primary guardian for the child (ren).
 I've always felt torn in split expectations, judgments,… Continue reading Good Parent Vs Bad Parent : The Unfair Comparison

 Co-parenting is more common in our society with the growth of blended families.
 Some parents are able to unite in parenting efforts with no major problems.
 Many others including myself for a spell found co-parenting challenging at times.
 High conflict custody battles can be emotionally draining for both parents.
-Constant disagreements and tension in conflict… Continue reading 12 Ways to Co-Parent With Peace
+Tension between two parents who refuse… Continue reading 12 Ways to Co-Parent With Peace